Mehman93/Data-Analysis-3/README.md

 - Save the cleaned dataset to `processed_data/`.
 - Train multiple models and evaluate performance.
 - Display RMSE and model comparison results.
+## 6. General note
+- AI tools were used solely for structuring code, defining coding patterns, and refining wording in comments, documentation, and markdown sections.
+All core logic, model development, feature selection, and analysis were independently designed and implemented.